 Traditional Chinese Medicine nurtures the whole person, rather than isolating symptoms.
-By bringing balance to the body, mind, and spirit triad, the patient can relieve pain, heal, and maintain a healthy lifestyle.
+By bringing balance to the body, mind, and spirit triad, the patient can relieve pain, recover, and maintain a healthy lifestyle.
 Acupuncture is a wonderful modality for chronic pain, but is not just for people with a specific complaint.
 Healing touch has always been helpful in achieving wellness.
-My treatment is tailored to meet each individual’s needs.
+My treatment is made specifically to meet each individual’s needs.
 I mostly use myofascial release, trigger point therapy, acupressure, and deep tissue massage to achieve desired outcomes, promote tissue healing, and gain relief.

 Cupping is another Chinese Medicine